 Summer Schedule

-Our priest-in-charge, The Very Rev. Tracey Lind, will preach on June 22, June 29, July 6, July 20, August 10, August 24, and September 7.
+Our priest-in-charge, The Very Rev. Tracey Lind, will preach on June 28, July 5, July 26, August 16, August 23, and September 6.

-Our 2025 worship season will be enriched by a number of outstanding guest preachers.
+Our 2026 worship season will be enriched by a number of outstanding guest preachers.

-June 8 – The Rev. Priscilla Wood
+June 14 – The Rev. Peter Olsen

-July 13 – The Rev. Dr. William F. Rich
+June 21 – The Rev. Dr. William F. Rich

 Bill Rich has most recently been the Transition Director at Bethany House of Prayer in Arlington, MA.
 Retiring after serving more than fifteen years in various capacities at Trinity Church, Copley Square, Boston, Bill became the Interim Rector at the Church of St. Mary of the Harbor, Provincetown in 2022-2023.